alice-was-here/webstreams-ddd-2024/README.md

 `pnpm run server`

 ### Bad Client
-An example of why a more niave approach (parsing the entire file into memory as a string) may not always work.
+An example of why a more naive approach (parsing the entire file into memory as a string) may not always work.
 You can try this approach via:

 `pnpm run bad-client`